Table of contents

 To add a Jira issues macro to a page, open any of the Confluence pages, open it in Edit mode and click on the “+“ sign from the toolbar.
 If the search field is disabled and “Login and Approve“ notification is displayed, then Test Admin user should click on the notification and approve the data retrieval.

-2. CONFIGURATION IN APP TRIAL MODE
+2. CONFIGURATION OF THE APP

 2.1.
 Select a Reporter